Molgula: Morphology and development

-They are translucent with two protruding siphons.
+They are translucent with two protruding siphons, oral and atrial consisting of six and four lobes respectively.
 They are found subtidally, attached to slow-moving submerged objects or organisms.
 All species of Molgula have a fluid-filled structure called the renal sac.
 The renal sac contains nitrogenous wastes, solid concretions composed of weddellite and calcite, and an apicomplexan symbiont called Nephromyces.

-In the western Atlantic Ocean, they range from the Arctic to North Carolina, to the center of the United States Eastern Seaboard.
+To further expand on the animals structures, they contain a layer of tunic and given the slight variations existing within the species in terms of forms, they have evolved different bodily and structure colorations as well.
+For instance in the organisms classified as Molgula manhattensis, the majority have adopted shades in between light yellow and green as depicted by the colored images on the right, with a few being a dusty brown color as well.
+However, when comparing different species, contrast in colors can be observed.